Our Journey

 I’m passionate about speaking with my whānau to uncover the pūrākau behind traditional Māori designs, ensuring my mahi is grounded in authenticity and whakapapa.
 I also love blending elements of te ao Māori into modern or pop culture-inspired pieces - adding a Māori touch to characters and icons that many of us grew up with.
 One of the things that fuels me the most is hearing tamariki say, “Look - Māori Hulk!” or “Māori Black Panther!”
 It means they see themselves and their culture in the art.
 If this encourages the next generation to become artists, I feel so happy and fulfilled.
 I love engaging with our tamariki - sharing with them my process of creating mahi toi, showing them how our stories can live through art, and hopefully sparking a passion within them to create, express, and be proud of who they are.

 People have often told me I'm a talented artist, but like many creatives, I’ve always been my own toughest critic.
-It wasn’t until my wife created a safe, encouraging space for me - and truly believed in my mahi - that I found the courage to share my art publicly.
-We posted my work on Facebook and took a leap of faith by attending our first market.
+It wasn’t until my wife encouraged me to share my artwork publicly that things started to change.
+I posted my art on Facebook, and we took a leap of faith and attended our first market.
 To our surprise and delight, the feedback was incredibly positive.
-That response lit a fire in my wife.
-Despite having no experience, she spent countless nights teaching herself how to build a website from scratch - just so we could share my art with more people.
-After a few markets, my wife encouraged me to take a risk - to leave carpentry and fully pursue my love of art.
+That response gave me the confidence to keep going.
+With my wife’s support, who built a website for us, we were able to share my art with even more people.
+After a few markets, I took the next big step: leaving carpentry to fully pursue my love of art.

 And that’s how our journey began: a passion for art, a belief in each other, and a deep love for our culture and community.
 We’re still learning, still growing, and still creating - together.